joncovington/portfolio/README.md

 ### CSS Framework

-I'm a fan of using CSS frameworks such as Bootstrap and Materialize CSS for rapid development.
+I'm a big fan of using CSS frameworks such as Bootstrap and Materialize CSS for rapid development.
 This portfolio was built using [Bootstrap 4](https://getbootstrap.com/) with some additional custom CSS.

 ### reCaptcha

-reCAPTCHA is a free service from Google that helps protect websites from spam and abuse.
+[reCAPTCHA](https://www.google.com/recaptcha/about/) is a free service from Google that helps protect websites from spam and abuse.
 I wanted to make sure my forms are protected from bots and abuse.

 ### Form processing

-My contact form is processed via [Mailjet](https://www.mailjet.com/) api, and recorded using [Flask-SQLAlchemy](https://flask-sqlalchemy.palletsprojects.com/en/2.x/).
+My contact form is processed by sending email via [Mailjet](https://www.mailjet.com/) api, and recorded using [Flask-SQLAlchemy](https://flask-sqlalchemy.palletsprojects.com/en/2.x/).

 ## My Other Projects